wanghehv1996/newton/docs/development-guide.rst

 Running the tests
 -----------------

-The Newton test suite supports both `uv` and standard `venv` workflows, and by default runs in up to eight parallel processes.
+The Newton test suite supports both ``uv`` and standard ``venv`` workflows, and by default runs in up to eight parallel processes.
+On some systems, the tests must be run in a serial manner with ``--serial-fallback`` due to an outstanding bug.

 Some tests rely on optional dependencies (like `usd-core <https://pypi.org/project/usd-core/>`__) and will be skipped if not installed.
-Pass `--help` to either runner to see all available flags.
+Pass ``--help`` to either runner to see all available flags.

 .. tab-set::
     :sync-group: env